-Practical guidance to make CLIL a reality in the classroom.
-Articles, teaching tips and reference material to help you in your CLIL teaching.
+A practical guidance to making CLIL a reality in the classroom including articles, teaching tips, advice on CLIL study skills and handy reference materials.

-To discuss any of the concepts or themes raised in the articles, why not post a message in the discussion forum.
+If you are interested in discussing any of the concepts or themes raised in the articles, you can post a message in the discussion forum.

 Join in the CLIL debate: CLIL: Complementing or Compromising English Language Teaching?

 In association with Cambridge ESOL we are delighted to bring you a new series on 'Language for CLIL'.
 Each month Kay Bentley will focus on one item in the TKT: CLIL Glossary, explaining - with examples - what the term means and why it is important in the CLIL context.